-Students new to the school must be enrolled through the Counseling Center.
+Students new to the school must be enrolled through Central Registration.
 Students who are withdrawing from school for any reason must complete the withdrawal procedure.
-This should be initiated by the Counseling Center.
+This should be initiated at the Counseling Center.
 Returning students will be notified during the summer of procedures to be followed at the beginning of the school year.